ZeroSkill1/CTR-Hacking/General-Hacking/Korean HOME Menu Theme Patch/README.md

 Notes:
 - I used the extdata ID 000002CF.
 - This patch is known to work on the latest version of the KOR HOME menu at the time of writing this (v15361).
+- As the localization files do not include translations for the text related to themes and layout saving, some UI elements may appear without text.
+This does not affect functionality, however.

 How to use: